 The Iowa Department of Transportation (DOT) implemented the state's Electronic Lien & Title Program (ELT) in 2013.
 Participation in the Iowa ELT program is not mandatory.
 Lenders who choose to participate in the ELT program receive lien notation and release messages electronically from the Iowa DOT through a service provider.
 The service provider facilitates communication between the Iowa DOT and the lender by exchanging data files with DOT and validating those files.
 The ELT program provides a new avenue of communication between the DOT, participating lenders, Iowa’s 99 county treasurers and vehicle owners with the intent to improve the efficiency and timeliness of lien processes and to reduce costs for all parties involved.

 VINTEK was the initial service provider who, with the Iowa DOT, piloted the Iowa ELT program starting on April 1, 2013.
-Additional service providers will join the Iowa ELT program in 2014.
+Decision Dynamics and Dealertrack Collateral Management Services have joined the Iowa program in 2014.
+Additional service providers plan to join the Iowa ELT program in the coming months.
 Using a service provider, lenders are able to maintain control of their vehicle collateral while enjoying the benefits of electronic processing and communication.

 Iowa Senate File 2273, which was approved on April 7, 2010, established a study committee regarding the implementation of electronic registration and titling of vehicles.
 This committee published the results of their findings on December 1, 2010, and recommended a phased approach to implementation of electronic transactions for titling and registration.
 Phase one consisted of facilitating electronic communication between the DOT and lenders for lien notations and releases.
 The Iowa ELT program is expected to result in faster notification of lien notations and releases, eliminate storage of paper titles, reduce fraud, reduce costs for mailing of paper titles, improve data accuracy, and reduce administrative burdens for all.